Aryan-Jagadale/Aryan-Jagadale/README.md

 <p align="center">
-Hi there 👋, Nice to see you..!!
+Hi there 👋, Nice to meet you..!!
 </p>